AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 The actions provide tools for converting images from several common panoramic formats such as angular fisheye, equirectangular, and cube map panoramas, and general utilities for fulldome production.

+*The Domemaster Photoshop Actions Pack is distributed under the GPL v3 license.*

 ![Domemaster Photoshop Actions Pack](Screenshots/photoshop-actions-list.png)